 We’ve been there.
 The back and forth with compliance, trying to fit two paragraphs of Ofcom required terms and conditions in the footer of an email and the short turnaround of a full suite of changes.

 When you’re wrapped with the red tape of a regulatory body, being innovative with your marketing can seem, quite frankly, a bit of a ball ache.
-Today, we’re going to try and prove you wrong.
+Today, we’re going to try and reinject some creativity back into your comms.

 Think of some of the catchiest adverts from the past two decades, and perhaps a certain Alexsandr the Meerkat may pop to mind?
-Or a fat opera singing man with a moustache?
+Or ‘that’ opera singing man with a moustache?